Checkr Trust API (1.0)

 • last_name

-Parse the Results
+Parse Check Results

 Synchronous responses for a check and GET requests for a check both contain the same information about the results of the check.
 A completed check with empty results indicates that there are no items on the person’s record for review.
 Results that are populated indicate items on the check that may require review.
 Results may not be used to determine eligibility for credit, insurance, employment, or any other purpose regulated under the FCRA.
 Additionally, Checkr Trust does not make any policy decisions on behalf of its customers.